dawidurbanski/tribe-ext-only-location-time-zones/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Only allow events to have city-based timezones.
-Manual UTC/GMT offsets cause more problems than they solve, particularly when it comes to Daylight Savings Time (DST).
+Only allow events to have location-based time zones.
+Manual UTC/GMT offsets can cause issues, particularly when it comes to Daylight Savings Time (DST).

 == Description ==

-Only allow events to have city-based timezones.
-Manual UTC/GMT offsets cause more problems than they solve, particularly when it comes to Daylight Savings Time (DST).
+Only allow events to have location-based time zones.
+Manual UTC/GMT offsets can cause issues, particularly when it comes to Daylight Savings Time (DST).

-This plugin will allow "UTC" and all city-based timezones (e.g. "America/Chicago") but will not allow manual offsets like "UTC+1".
+This plugin will allow "UTC" and all location-based time zones (e.g. "America/Chicago") but will not allow manual offsets like "UTC+1".

 == Installation ==